connectedbits/spot-flow/README.md

 6 ServiceTask ChooseFortune: waiting * in: Flow_0pb7kh6
 ```

-When execution reached the `Split` gateway, it split into two paths.
-The first path is waiting at the `ChooseGreeting` business rule task.
-The second path evaluated the sequence flows after the WantsCookie execlusive gateway and is waiting at the `ChooseFortune` service task.
+When execution reaches the Split inclusive gateway, it forks into two paths.
+The first path is waiting at the ChooseGreeting business rule task.
+The second reaches the WantsCookie exclusive gateway and evaluates the sequence flows before continuing to the ChooseFortune service task.
 Automated tasks (service, business rule, or script tasks) can be `run` by the engine.
-All automated tasks can be run by calling `run_automated_tasks`.
+To run all automated tasks, call `run_automated_tasks`.
+Each task type has different behavior.

+- Task and UserTask (manual): requires a signal to continue.
+- ServiceTask (automated): can be signaled or run.
+If run, instantiates the type defined in the task definition and invokes `call` on the instance.
+- BusinessRuleTask (automated): evaluates the decision_id (expects dmn source to be included in the context).
+- ScriptTask (automated): evaluates the FEEL expression in the script property.

 ```ruby
 execution.run_automated_tasks
 ```

-Now, both paths are joined into one and we wait at the script task.
+Now, both paths are joined into one and we `wait` at the script task.
 Notice, the results of previous tasks are merged into the process variables.

 ```ruby
 HelloWorld started * Flow_0ws7a4m